-Pensioners already receiving rebate will receive a letter/form to be filled in and returned to the Municipal offices before 31 May of every year.
+➤ Pensioners already receiving rebate must complete a confirmation form and hand in to the Municipal offices before 31 May of every year.

 7.2 PUBLIC BENEFIT ORGANISATIONS

 Property Rates will be levied in accordance with the Amendment of the Municipal Property Rates Regulations as published in Government Notice Number R. 363 of 27 March 2009.